bin456789/reinstall/README.en.md

 - Supports `raw` and fixed-size `vhd` image formats.
 Either uncompressed or compressed as `.gz`, `.xz`, `.zst`, `.tar`, `.tar.gz`, `.tar.xz`, `.tar.zst`.
 - When deploy a Windows image, the system disk will be automatically expanded, and machines with a static IP will have their IP configured, and may take a few minutes after the first boot for the configuration to take effect.
 - When deploy a Linux image, will **NOT** modify any contents of the image.
+- The script prompts for a username and password for SSH to view logs during the installation.
+If left blank, will use `root` and random password.

 ```bash
 bash reinstall.sh dd --img "https://example.com/xxx.xz"